vishalsanghi/wpapacheconfigssl/README.md

 Manually configure use my inspiration for this script
 https://onepagezen.com/free-ssl-certificate-wordpress-google-cloud-click-to-deploy/

 Precaution: Please do not provide huge requests for specific domain it will be blocked for a week.
-Letsencrypt issue limited certficate as 5 in a week.
 Please check rate limits here - https://letsencrypt.org/docs/rate-limits/